 13.2.4.
-Bank accounts, time deposits and investment units
+Bank accounts and time deposits

 Bank deposits are, in principle, valued at their nominal value plus accrued interest.

 Time deposits are valued at the market price if the time deposit can be terminated at any time and repayment upon termination does not take place at the nominal value plus interest.